Data as Experiential Knowledge and Embodied Processes

 • Concessions*: 420 EUR

-The conference fee gives you access to the following:
+The Regular, Concessions or Guest tickets will give you access to the following:

-• Networking and discussions with other researchers and participants
+• Opportunities for Networking and Discussions with fellow researchers and participants

-You are welcome to attend the conference without presenting a paper; the participation fees are the same as if you had presented a paper.
+You are welcome to attend the conference without presenting a paper; in this case, please select the Guest ticket option.

 If, as an author, you have several papers selected for publication, please note that for each paper to be published, it needs to have a unique paying author.
 This may be one of your co-authors.